corrigancd/react_complete_course/README.md

 - then run `npm start` in each folder to start each instance
 - client should automatically open in your browser on `localhost:3000`

+What can be done:
+- sign in with Google OAuth
+- CRUD operations.
+Streams can be: created, deleted, edited
+- I streamed my desktop via a custom OBS stream (https://obsproject.com/) for testing.
+I set the stream to be the ith element in the array